Meet Our Team

 But wait, How do we do this essential work within a system steeped in systemic racism, inequity, and hierarchy?
 How can we create a community that empowers our members and facilitates healing and well-being within these systems?

 At NSRH we are working hard to create an active and engaged community that is reflective, not of the nursing field as it is presently, but of the diverse communities that nurses serve.
-We have identified nine core values that guide this work.
+We have identified ten core values that guide this work.
 While our organization has a rich history of grassroots nursing student organizing and activism, we are forging a new future for the organization that serves nursing professionals, midwives, and students.

 We know that in order to achieve our vision, we must start within by continuously challenging the lack of diversity within this sector and within our own community.
 We embrace the challenge and look forward to seeing what we can all build together, JOIN US!